Cloudflare

 How to configure your Next.js app so it can access bindings

-Install @opennextjs/cloudflare (opens in a new tab), and then add a wrangler.toml file in the root directory of your Next.js app, as described in Get Started.
+Install @opennextjs/cloudflare (opens in a new tab), and then add a wrangler configuration file (opens in a new tab) in the root directory of your Next.js app, as described in Get Started.

 How to access bindings in your Next.js app